 Typically it’s in a beautiful, quiet location (chosen by you or your photographer) where the two of you may start your day together with a private moment (that may be unobtrusively photographed by your photographer if you choose).
 Doing a First Look does not mean giving up that magical moment when you see each other for the first time.
 You’re simply doing it in a different way.
 A way that actually lets you soak up that moment for longer.
 The walk down the aisle happens so fast and in front of everyone but the First Look can last as long as you like and gives the two of you the time to really take it all in.
 When you finally do walk down the aisle, it’s just as good because it still comes with the weight and excitement of the commitment you’re about to make.

-Here are six reasons why couples love seeing each other prior to their ceremony:
+Here are six reasons why couples love seeing each other before their ceremony:

 Most weddings I photograph hold their ceremonies around 5pm.
 It seems ironic that on a day that is solely dedicated to two people in love, those two people don’t get to be together until the sun has nearly set.
 Then, once you are together, you’re sharing your time with 100, 200 or more other people.
 With a First Look, you’re not only spending more of your wedding day together but you’re carving out a piece of the day for just the two of you.